Tritlo/writ-plugin/README.md

 {-# LANGUAGE TypeApplications #-}
 module Main where

-import KindDefaults.Plugin (Defaultable, Promoteable, Collapsible,
-                            Ignoreable, Equivable)
-import GHC.TypeLits (TypeError(..),ErrorMessage(..))
+import KindDefaults.Plugin (Default, Promote, Ignore, Equate, EquateAll) import GHC.TypeLits (TypeError(..),ErrorMessage(..))

 data Label = L | H deriving (Show)

--- By giving the kind Label a Defaultable instance, any ambiguous type variables -- oft the kind Label will be defaulted to L type instance Defaultable Label = L
+-- By giving the kind Label a Default instance, any ambiguous type variables -- oft the kind Label will be defaulted to L type instance Default Label = L

--- By giving the kind Label a Collapsible instance, we allow L ~ H and H ~ L, -- but you have to give the user an explanation in the error message. type instance Collapsible Label =
+-- By giving the kind Label a EquateAll instance, we allow L ~ H and H ~ L, -- but you have to give the user an explanation in the error message. type instance EquateAll Label =
     TypeError (Text "Forbidden flow from Secret (H) to Public (L)!")

--- You can also give the kind the more limited Equivable instance, which only -- allows equality between two of the types.
+-- You can also give the kind the more limited Equate instance, which only -- allows equality between two of the types.
 I.e. this would allow L ~ H and -- H ~ L, but not others of kind Label.
-Since Label only has these two values, -- the following is equivalent to Collapsible Label type instance Equivable Label L H =
+Since Label only has these two values, -- the following is equivalent to EquateAll Label type instance Equate Label L H =
     TypeError (Text "Forbidden flow from Secret (H) to Public (L)!")

--- Giving the constraint (Less H L) an ignoreable instance simply means that -- whenever a (Less H L) constraint can't be solved, that is ignored. type instance Ignoreable (Less H L) =
+-- Giving the constraint (Less H L) an ignoreable instance simply means that -- whenever a (Less H L) constraint can't be solved, that is ignored. type instance Ignore (Less H L) =
     TypeError (Text "Forbidden flow from Secret (H) to Public (L)!")

 newtype F (l :: Label) a = MkF {unF :: a} deriving (Show)